Carolinapm354/MIT_3D_Flood_Map/README.md

 I would like to express my sincere gratitude to all the people who have supported me throughout this summer to complete this project.
 Your guidance, support and faith in my abilities have been invaluable and I am deeply grateful for all your support.

-Firstly, I would like to extend my deepest gratitude to my mentor, Miho Mazereeuw, and supervisor, Mayank Ojhafor for their exceptional guidance.
+Firstly, I would like to extend my deepest gratitude to my mentor, Miho Mazereeuw, and supervisor, Mayank Ojha for for their exceptional guidance.
 Your feedback, constructive criticism and unconditional support have been fundamental in shaping the direction of this project.
-Your willingness to share your time and knowledge has been invaluable.
+Your willingness to share your time and knowledge has been very valuable.
 I am truly grateful for the mentorship and dedication shown through this journey.

 Secondly, I wish to extend my gratitude to the Urban Risk Lab team for their valuable knowledge, thoughtful comments and suggestions, which have significantly enriched the content and depth of this research project.

-Thirdly, I would like to thank Reihaneh Iranmanesh, a fellow MSRP intern, for all her help with code assistance, HTML and JavaScript guidance, computer science support, debugging, and most of all, for being an incredibly supportive and amazing friend.
-Her expertise and willingness to lend a hand have been invaluable during our time at MIT.
+Thirdly, I would like to thank Reihaneh Iranmanesh, a fellow MSRP intern, for all her help with coding assistance for being an incredibly supportive and amazing friend.
+Her expertise and willingness to lend a hand have been vital during our time at MIT.

 Lastly, I want to express my heartfelt appreciation for the incredible opportunity to be part of MIT’s Summer Research Program.
-Throughout my time here, I have been fortunate to work alongside an exceptional team, receiving invaluable support and mentorship that has contributed significantly to my professional growth.
+Throughout my time here, I have been fortunate to work alongside an exceptional team, receiving incredible support and mentorship that has contributed significantly to my professional growth.
 I am deeply grateful for the trust placed in me, allowing me to take on meaningful responsibilities and contribute to the program’s success.